Paul Calabresi K12 Career Development Award Program in Clinical Oncology

 All presentations and publications related to research funded by the K12 must cite the appropriate grant award.
 View Citation Guidelines for more details.

-Scholars are to keep the Program informed of their individual progress including published manuscripts, abstracts, submitted grant applications and awards in a timely manner.
+Scholars are to keep the Program Coordinator informed of their individual progress including published manuscripts, abstracts, submitted grant applications and awards in a timely manner.
 Additionally, at least once each year, all Scholars are required to provide a progress report detailing their research-in-progress.

 Scholars are required to submit a budget to the CRTC Financial Coordinator prior to the start of their program appointment and each subsequent year of the program.
 This budget must outline projected expenses to be covered by research funds.
 Budget revisions and expense reports are required as incurred.
 All scholars are expected to follow the financial policies of the Program.
 Failure to follow Program policies may result in denial of reimbursement or purchase requests.